Seq # 260110010

 Flight periods

-One generation a year: from mid June till the end of August.
+The adults fly in one generation a year from mid-June till the end of August.

 Observed on